haproxy/haproxy/doc/lua-api/index.rst

   **context**: body, init, task, action, sample-fetch, converter

   This function sends a log.
-The log is sent, according with the HAProxy configuration file, to the loggers relevant to the current context and to stderr if it is allowed.
+The log is sent, according with the HAProxy configuration file, to the loggers relevant to the current context and/or to stderr if it is allowed.

   The exact behaviour depends on tune.lua.log.loggers and tune.lua.log.stderr.